fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 As a starting point, I used the LeNet convolutional network architecture, consisting of 2 convolutional layers and 3 fully connected layers.
-The LeNet architecture, with the starting values of the hyperparameters had a performance of 87%.
+The LeNet architecture, with the starting values of the hyperparameters, had a performance of 87%.

-By lowering the batch size form 128 to 64, I increased the model performance by 3% to 90%.
+Lowering the batch size from 128 to 64, increased the model performance by 3% to 90%.

-Preprocessing the images (grayscale and normalization to a symmetric range of [-1,1]) increase the performance by 2% to 92%.
+Preprocessing the images (grayscale and normalization to a symmetric range of [-1,1]) further increased the performance by 2% to 92%.

-As a further improvement, I used 50% dropout in the fully connected layers during training.
+As additional improvement, I used 50% dropout in the fully connected layers during training.
 This increased the model performance by 3% to 95%.

 My final model results were:
 * training set accuracy of 95%